derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 1. `Number` - helper for working with numbers
 1. `String` - helper for working with strings

 The `Date` helps us work with dates and time.
-Errors you understand generally, but we'll explore them in the context of code in the Errors section at the end of this chapter. `JSON` pronounced "Jason" is likely foreign. `JSON` is useful for reading and writing a data format (by the same name) that is really useful in JavaScript. `Math` provides a bunch of functions that help coders do complex work with numbers.
+Errors you understand generally, but we'll explore them in the context of code in the Errors section at the end of this chapter. `JSON` pronounced "Jason" is likely foreign. `JSON` is useful for reading and writing a data format (by the same name) that is really useful in communicating between clients and servers. `Math` provides a bunch of functions that help coders do complex work with numbers.
 It also allows us to do simple work with numbers like rounding. `Number` helps us do more generic work with numbers.
-Lastly, `String` helps us work with characters and English words that we don't want to be read as keywords, operators, or statements.
+Lastly, `String` helps us work with characters and natural language words that we don't want the engine to interpret as keywords, operators, or statements.

 ### Non-Reserved Keywords - Environment

+...

 ### Non-Reserved Keywords - Custom

 - case sensitive